Coockson/dev-tsc-lambda/README.md

-# Welcome to your CDK TypeScript project!
+# TypeScript Project Template

-This is a blank project for TypeScript development with CDK.
+This project is created to represent my preferred project structure for TypeScript for AWS CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+A "hello world" lambda is created as an example.

 ## Useful commands